EdgedesignCZ/phpqa/README.md

 # CLI output instead of creating files (default output are files in --buildDir)
 phpqa --output cli

+# don't use parallelism (tools are runned in parallel if you don't specify option --execution != parallel)
+phpqa --execution no-parallel

 # build html reports
 phpqa --report